By Major Van Harl USAF Ret

 Then I remembered.
 The last time I had used this lantern was just after the 9-ll attack on New York and the Pentagon.
 I was standing there filling the lantern on 11 September 2008, seven years after the deadliest attack on US soil since Pearl Harbor.

-We were stationed in Mississippi in 2001 and a number of my neighbors on Columbus Air Force Base decided to hold an impromptu memorial on the air base.
-To get the word out I made signs and started putting them up all over base.
+We were stationed in Mississippi in 2001 and a number of my neighbors on Columbus Air Force Base decided to hold an impromptu memorial on the airbase.
+To get the word out I made signs and started putting them up all over the base.

 We used an open grassy area in base housing that had limited light, so I got out a number of my kerosene lanterns.
 I put the tape with my name on the handles just in case the lanterns got misplaced.
 I had no idea if anyone would even show up, but that evening I was greatly surprised.
 Along with a couple of neighbors, we arrived early to set up under a large oak tree, just as the sun was going down.

 We did not know who had attacked us and we were scared.
-We were on an Air Force base and everyone there that night was in the military or a family member of an airmen.
-We, better than people outside the wire of the air base, knew we were at war and what that meant.
+We were on an Air Force base and everyone there that night was in the military or a family member of an airman.
+We, better than people outside the wire of the airbase, knew we were at war and what that meant.
 Airmen on Columbus AFB that day would soon be in harm’s way and some were not coming home.

 My old Security Forces career field has lost eleven “cops” in this war and I know the deaths are not over.
 There truly is evil in the world and even if you disguise your hatred from me under the banner of your religion, you are still evil.

 Everyone who studies history knows that the root of most wars is religion.
 If you do not understand your opponent’s beliefs, you are going to have a hard time figuring out how to counter their threat to you.